KervynH/Focused-YouTube/README.md

 ## Customize Settings

-To customize the userscript, change the values of the object `SETTINGS` at the start of the code.
+To customize the user-script, change the values of the object `SETTINGS` at the start of the code.

 ## Credit